reactjs/react.dev/content/docs/handling-events.md

 ## Passing arguments to event handlers

 Inside a loop it is common to want to pass a param to an event handler.
-For example if `i` is the row id:
+For example, if `i` is the row id, either of the following would work:

 ```js
 <button onClick={() => this.deleteRow(i)}>Delete Row</button>